 12. Realize the power of DEMO RIDES

 Trying to decide which new bike is the right one for you?
 It’s a great idea to take a bike you’ve got your eye on for a test ride to get a solid feel for how it rides.
-Some bike events and trail areas host demo days, which gives you the chance to try different bikes, and a number of MEC stores have an Intense bike demo fleet (models vary by location) to help you narrow down your decision on what bike to get.
+Some bike events and trail areas host demo days, which gives you the chance to try different bikes to help you narrow down your decision on what bike to get.

 13. Keep your bike dialled

 Mountain biking puts a bike through its paces.
 As a result, bolts can gradually loosen, linkage systems can get sloppy, and wheels can go out of true.
 Stay on top of your bike maintenance before you head out.
 Rule of thumb: before each ride, make sure your headset bolts are snug, your quick releases/thru-axles are tight, and that your handlebar isn’t flopping around.
 MEC bike shops offer everything from quick safety checks to complete overhauls.

 14. Age doesn’t matter